FruitbatM/FruitbatM/README.md

-### Hi there, I'm Marina 👋
+## Hi there, I am Marina 👋

-I'm project manager and a junior full-stack developer student at Code Institute.
+### I am a Project Manager and a Full-Stack Developer student at Code Institute.

 🔭 I’m currently working on Milestone Project 3: Python and Data Centric Development